Things to Do in Las Vegas

 Visit the Mob Museum

-The Museum offers a provocative, contemporary look at these topics through hundreds of artifacts and immersive exhibits.
-The museum also offers interactive experiences such as a crime lab, distillery tour and tasting, and a firearms training simulator.
-It is a great place to spend an afternoon with your family on your next visit to Las Vegas.
+The Museum offers a provocative, contemporary look at this era of American history through hundreds of artifacts and immersive exhibits.
+The museum also offers interactive experiences like a crime lab, a firearms training simulator, a mock courtroom, and a distillery tour that offers tastings.

 Visit The National Atomic Testing Museum